asappresearch/flop/README.md

 # FLOP

-Pytorch Library offering L0 based pruning, as proposed in the paper:
+Pytorch Library for L0 based pruning, as proposed in the paper:
 [Structured Pruning of Large Language Models](https://arxiv.org/abs/1910.04732)

 ## Install